solspace/craft-freeform/packages/plugin/src/Integrations/CRM/Pipedrive/README.md

 - **LEADS**
     - **User ID** (optional) - specify which user ID the leads go into.

-<span class="note bold tip"><b>Note:</b> There seems to be no visual way in Pipedrive to see what the ID's are, so you'll likely need to do something like right-clicking on a User name link to view the ID in a URL.</span>
+<span class="note tip"><b>Note:</b> There seems to be no visual way in Pipedrive to see what the ID's are, so you'll likely need to do something like right-clicking on a User name link to view the ID in a URL.</span>

 - **DEALS**
     - **User ID** (optional) - specify which user ID the leads go into.